Empire-Strikes-Back/Dr-Rush/readme.txt

-i run on JVM, no GraalVM native binaries i have no logo - my name, a word - starnet - defines me i have simpliest graphics and no assets - i have only words and light soft colors i accept no github pull requests - i have no public programmers
+i run on JVM, no GraalVM native binaries i have no logo - my name, a word - starnet - defines me i have simpliest graphics and no assets - i have only words and light soft colors